 There are many ways you can prolong the life of your freshly grown produce.
 From pickling and freezing to creating scrumptious jams there are many methods you can use to feed your family for months to come.

-In this article I will share with you some top tips for storing produce and to preserve and pickle vegetables and fruits, along with a guide on making flavored vinegars.
+In this article, I will share with you some top tips for storing produce and to preserve and pickle vegetables and fruits, along with a guide on making flavored vinegar.

 Top tips including health advice

 - When preserving fruit avoid anything with bruising or imperfections

 - Check fruit regularly, removing any blemished fruit swiftly